-- For "Projected" ratings, enter: - The design whole-house ventilation rate as documented by the system designer.
-Note: the code-minimum airflow rate is $0.01 \times CFA + 7.5 \times (\# \text{ of bedrooms} + 1)$ .
-The design value may be higher. - The remaining data in accordance with the system design. - For "Confirmed" ratings, enter the measured ventilation flow rate and update other parameters to reflect as-built conditions.
+- For "Projected" ratings, enter: - The design whole-house ventilation rate as documented by the system designer (Residential Mechanical Systems Design Submittal).
+Note: this may come from IRC Table M1505.4.3(1) or from the underlying equation: 0.01 x CFA + 7.5 x (# of bedrooms + 1).
+The design value may be higher. - The remaining data in accordance with the system design.

+• For "Confirmed" ratings, enter the measured ventilation flow rate and update other parameters to reflect as-built conditions.
+Building Service's expectation is to see a match between ventilation rate reported in the SPA rating and the Residential Mechanical Systems Performance Report.
 There is no requirement to measure fan wattage.